vietai/mTet/README.md

 ### Dataset

-Our data contains roughly 4.2 million pairs of texts.
-After augmentation, the data is of size 26.7 million pairs of texts.
+Our data contains roughly 4.2 million pairs of texts, ranging across multiple different domains such as medical publications, religious texts, engineering articles, literature, news, and poems.
 A more detail breakdown of our data is shown in the table below.

 <table align="center">
 <thead>
 <tr>
 <th></th>
-<th>Pure</th>
+<th>v1</th>
-<th>Augmented</th>
+<th>v2 (MTet)</th>
 </tr>
 </thead>